boxbackup/boxi/docs/README.txt

 Boxi
-    A graphical user interface for Box Backup
+    A graphical user interface for Box Backup, the online encrypted backup system by Ben Summers.

   Summary
     Boxi is a graphical user interface to configure, manage, and administer